Enclavely/tailor/readme.txt

 * Removed - 'Tailor this ..'
 Admin Bar link from archive pages (credit: BinaryMoon).

 = 1.2.0 =
 * Improved - Container behaviour so that they do not collapse when only one child element remains (excludes row/column layouts).
-[Learn more about this change](http://www.andrewworsfold.com/2016/06/26/working-with-containers/).
 * Fixed - Custom CSS is not appearing within template previews.
 * Fixed - Tabs break after a tab is renamed.

 = 1.1.3 =
 * Improved - Device preview and media query settings to be in line with the WordPress Customizer (i.e., Desktop, Tablet and Mobile sizes).
-[Learn more about this change](http://www.andrewworsfold.com/2016/06/25/device-previews/).

 = 1.1.2 =
 * Added - Notification and UI styles to help instruct new users to drag elements and templates onto the page.